NathanVaughn/nathanv.me/content/work-experience/bell-flight/index.md

 a set of standard development tools and settings to use on every project to keep code consistent and high-quality.
 As the need for sharing Python code increased, I was able to develop and deploy many internal packages to our JFrog Artifactory server.
-This became an efficient way to deploy software to other internal customers while maintaining export compliance.
+This became an efficient way to deploy software within our team and to other internal customers while maintaining export compliance.

 I was heavily involved in Bell's Advanced Vertical Robotics competition.
 This is a high school drone competition where teams are sent a kit of parts and follow